Qa'im Al Muhammad: Significance

 Qa'im is also often contrasted with qa'id (lit. 'sitting'), in reference to those Imams who remained politically quiescent, especially the sixth Imam and his successors.
 At the same time, some traditions emphasize that every imam is the qa'im of his own age (qa'im ahl zamanihi).

 Sachedina notes that the titles al-Qa'im has more of a political emphasis than the eschatological title al-Mahdi.
 More specifically, the title al-Qa'im signifies the rise of the twelfth Imam against tyranny, though a wahid (lit. 'alone') hadith from Ja'far al-Sadiq connects this title to the rise of al-Qa'im after his death.
 As a wahid hadith, this report is not viewed as reliable by experts, writes Majlesi, especially because it contradicts the Twelver belief that the earth cannot be void of Imam at any time, as the hujjat Allah (lit. 'proof of God').
 Majlesi instead suggests that death is meant figuratively in this hadith, referring to the forgotten memory of al-Qa'im after his long occultation.

+Alternate use

+While the title itself is for Messianic use some Shia scholars ascribed it to Imam Sadiq, according to some traditions narrated from his father in al Kafi Imam Baqir said about him : By God this is Qaim āl Muhammad.
+Some scholars like Ali Khamenei in his book, A 250 Years Old Person said : that this title is about his rising in his time to spread religion by peace and this was similar to the Messianic rising of Imam Mahdi to spread religion by sword for that Imam Sadiq is Qaim āl Muhammad fī zamānihi.

+However In Imam Sadiq time many saw him as a Messianic figure in Rijāl al Kashi, Manaqib and al Kafi even some historical sources some of his companions wanted to rise by his name in Kufa and Khurasan even Abu Muslim and Abu Salamah wanted to plege alleigience to him instead of Abbasids however He never claimed to be a Messianic figure and refused political uprising or Caliphate or even Alleigence.